tolmachev-mikhail/fastapi_sandbox/Use-Case-Specification.md

   * Receptionist manually validates client passport
   * Receptionist search for a client using API endpoint and finds patient
   * Receptionist collects payment via cash or any third party provider (credit card, QR code etc)
-  * The registrar submits new analysis for the patient
+  * Receptionist submits new analysis for the patient

 * Exceptions:
   * Analysis is not available